Swiss Trade Relations with the European Union

 Switzerland’s new regulations are requiring the appointment of a local Swiss Authorized Representative and Swiss Importer for all CE-marked medical devices sold on the Swiss market.
 The appointed Swiss Authorized Representative or “CH REP” and the Swiss “Importer” must also be indicated by a label on the medical device packaging.

-Deadlines for including the “CH REP” and Swiss “Importer” labels on CE-marked medical devices being imported into Switzerland are quickly approaching.
-All Merit products being sold to OEM customers are Class III medical devices with the deadline of December 31, 2021.
+Deadlines for including the “CH REP” and Swiss “Importer” labels on CE-marked medical devices being imported into Switzerland are quickly approaching or have already passed.
+Some of Merit’s OEM customers are purchasing Class IIb/III medical devices with the already passed deadline of December 31, 2021.
+Most OEM customers purchase Class IIa/IIb Non-Implantable medical devices with the deadline of March 31, 2022.
 Here are the various deadlines based on medical device classification.

 - Class IIb/III + Active Implantable: December 31, 2021